 Every student has gifts to be discovered, nurtured, and treasured.

 Together we find strength and purpose in supporting one another.

 We believe these values are made real in a community in which every student is known and loved.

-The Benedictine Fathers of the Priory, Inc. DBA Woodside Priory School, is a non-profit organization under Section 501(c)(3) of the Internal Revenue Code, was incorporated in 1957, and includes two Boards - a Board of Directors consisting of four Benedictine Monks (appointed and elected from Saint Anselm and Priory communities) who hold all the major reserved powers, and a Board of Trustees which has limited jurisdiction; Trustee members are approved by the Directors and both Boards meet together each January to approve salary and tuition increases.
+The Benedictine Fathers of the Priory, Inc. DBA Woodside Priory School, is a non-profit organization under Section 501(c)(3) of the Internal Revenue Code and was incorporated in 1957.
+It is governed by two Boards - a Board of Directors consisting of four Benedictine Monks (appointed and elected from the Saint Anselm and Priory Benedictine communities) who hold all the major reserved powers, and a Board of Trustees which has limited jurisdiction.
+Trustee members are approved by the Directors and both Boards meet formally together each January.
 All major and significant decisions pertaining to The Priory must have final approval from the Board of Directors.